Does Alcoholism Cause Seizures?

 Get Your Life Back

-Although all seizures are different, there are some basic signs to look out for.
+Although all seizures from alcohol are different, there are some basic signs to look out for.
 Some common alcohol-induced seizure symptoms include:

 - Staring off at one point